 4. Get in Touch With IT Team

-The IT team needs to disable IT access relating to the leaver to make sure nobody else can access their PC or other information after they leave.
+The IT team needs to disable IT access related to the leaver to ensure nobody else can access their PC or other information after they leave.
 It is also quite common to add an “out of office” message or automatic redirection to the email account for a short period before closing it down to ensure that important emails from clients aren’t missed.

 - Network and computer login access